 Concerts at the National Gallery are open to the public, free of charge.
 The audience is admitted on a first-come, first-served basis 30 minutes before the concert begins.
 The 2017-2018 season will include concerts on:

 November 24 & 25: Living Art Collective Ensemble November 26: New York Opera Society - The Three Lives of Rosina Almaviva December 3: Inna Faliks & Daniel Scholsberg December 9: National Presbyterian School Chorus - Caroling in the Rotunda December 10: U.S. Army Chorus - Caroling in the Rotunda December 10: The Swiss-American Musical Society December 16: Centennial high School Madrigals - Caroling in the Rotunda December 17: National United Methodist Church Singers & Ringers December 17: Turtle Island Quartet with Liz Carroll

 The Embassy Series schedule is available thru December 16, 2017.
 The concerts will take place at Embassies and the Residences of Ambassadors, and each concert is followed by an elegant reception featuring the cuisine of the host embassy.

 December 8 at the Residence of the Peruvian Ambassador

-The Phillips Collection will begin a new Concert Series in October.
-While the Collection undergoes a preservation project in the historic house until early 2018, the critically-acclaimed series will continue next door in the Cosmos Club’s elegant Beaux Arts Warne Ballroom.
+The Phillips Collection began a new Concert Series in October.
+While the Collection undergoes a preservation project in the historic house until early 2018, the critically-acclaimed series continues next door in the Cosmos Club’s elegant Beaux Arts Warne Ballroom.
 The project at the Phillips has been carefully designed to enhance the 1897 building’s historic character and to preserve the museum’s celebrated collection for years to come.
 Upon completion of the project, concerts will return to the Collection's iconic music room for the remainder of the season.
 The Phillips Collection Concert Series is listed below and online at:www.phillipscollection.org/music

 December 3, 2017